bazyliszek/methAI/README.md

 # Content

-File [nn.py](https://github.com/bazyliszek/methAI/blob/main/nn.py) contains code to build and train a neural net on numerical input.
+[nn.py](https://github.com/bazyliszek/methAI/blob/main/nn.py) contains code to build and train a neural net on numerical input.

-File [neuralPCAClassifier.py](https://github.com/bazyliszek/methAI/blob/main/neuralPCAClassifier.py) uses 'nn.py' to build a neural net with a specified architecture and train it to classify a data set.
+[neuralPCAClassifier.py](https://github.com/bazyliszek/methAI/blob/main/neuralPCAClassifier.py) uses 'nn.py' to build a neural net with a specified architecture and train it to classify a data set.

 # Abstract